gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 ```

 ### Debug Logs
-To enable debug logging, set the environment variable DEBUG as follows when starting your application: `DEBUG=xssec:*`.
+To enable debug logging, set the environment variable DEBUG as follows when starting your application: `DEBUG=xssec`.
+Note that `DEBUG=xssec:*` works only for xssec 3.

 ### How to get support